BUG1989/tengine-docs/source_compile/compile_acl.md

 The ARM Compute Library(ACL) is a set of computer vision and machine learning functions optimised for both Arm CPUs and GPUs using SIMD technologies.

-Tengine Lite has supported to integrate with OpenCL Library of ACL to inference CNN by ARM-Mail GPU.
+Tengine has supported to integrate with OpenCL Library of ACL to inference CNN by ARM-Mail GPU.

 support check: